EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 2) Machine Learning for GPS Anomaly Correction:
 Integrate machine learning techniques to predict and correct GPS anomalies, offering a more robust solution for accurate race tracking.

+## Conclusion

+Thank you for reading this document!
+It was an enjoyable experience creating this system, I hope you can take away some value from it.
+I learnt a lot from the process, so at I least hope it encourages you to try coding something new.
+If you do, share it with me!
+Lastly, any feedback is welcome, my contacts are below.
+Thank you again and I will see you guys in the next one!
+Have a great weekend!

 ### Licence